 Meat bones or chicken bones.

-Your baby can now almost eat regular food if it is soft and in small pieces, but avoid food with salt until after 1 year of age.
+However in addition your baby can now almost eat regular food if it's soft and in small pieces, excluding salt and all NO foods until at least 1 year of age.

-Serve cooked tender meat and cut the meat into small, small pieces or mash with a fork.
+Serve cooked very tender meat of fish (debone!)or chicken cut in small, small pieces or chopped in a food processor.

 Serve small soft bites of boiled potatoes, boiled carrots and pieces of jam or parsnips, ripe banana or ripe peeled pear, kiwi or mango.

 Complement readily with small taste bites of fresh soft vegetables such as ripe peeled tomato pieces and peeled cucumber pieces and ripe avocado pieces.